vesmeer/vesmeer/README.md

 * Start working on internal API.

 ### How to contribute?
 If you'd like to contribute to the project, please, feel welcome to fork the repository.
-If you'd need help with anything, let me know in the issues section.
+If you'd need help with anything, let me know in the issues section or write a message on the product facebook page https://www.facebook.com/vesmeer.

 ### License
 This software is provided under the GNU GPL version 3.0 license